 In May 2020, the GASB issued Statement No. 93, Replacement of Interbank Offered Rates.
 The objectives of this statement are to address financial reporting issues that result from the replacement of an Interbank Offered Rate (IBOR), most notably the London Interbank Offered Rate (LIBOR), by providing exceptions for certain hedging derivative instruments to the hedge accounting termination provisions when an IBOR is replaced as the reference rate of the hedging derivative instrument's variable payment and clarification of the hedge accounting termination provisions when a hedged item is amended to replace the reference rate; replacing LIBOR as an appropriate benchmark interest rate for the evaluation of the effective Federal Funds Rate; and providing exceptions to the lease modifications guidance in Statement 87, Leases, as amended, for lease contracts that are amended solely to replace an IBOR used to determine variable payments.
-The removal of LIBOR as an appropriate benchmark interest rate an appropriate benchmark interest rate is effective for reporting guidance for reporting the solely to replace an IBOR used to determine variable payments.
-The removal of LIBOR as an appropriate benchmark interest rate amended solely to replace an IBOR used to determine variable payments.
+The removal of LIBOR as an appropriate benchmark interest rate an appropriate benchmark interest rate and solely to replace an IBOR used to determine variable payments.
+The removal of LIBOR as an appropriate benchmark interest rate and solely to replace an IBOR used to determine variable payments.
+The removal of LIBOR as an appropriate benchmark interest rate is effective for reporting periods ending after December 31, 2022.
+The implementation did not have any impact on reporting.

 In May 2020, the GASB issued GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
 This statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
-This statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset-an intangible asset and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
+This statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset-an intangible assetand a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
 To the extent relevant, the standards for SBITAs are based on the standards established in Statement No. 87, Leases, as amended.
 The requirements of this Statement are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
 Assets and liabilities resulting from SBITAs should be recognized and measured using the facts and circumstances that existed at the beginning of the fiscal year in which this Statement is implemented.
 Governments are permitted, but are not required, to include in the measurement of the subscription asset capitalizable outlays associated with the initial implementation stage and the operation and additional implementation stage incurred prior to the implementation of this Statement.
-The City is evaluating the requirements of the above statements and the impact on reporting.
+The implementation did not have any impact on reporting.

-NOTE 2 - CASH AND CASH EQUIVALENTS AND INVESTMENTS.
+NOTE 2 - CASH AND CASH EQUIVALENTS AND INVESTMENTS